normanzb/Rytm/README.md

 # Build Doc

-1. Install groc
-`npm install groc`
+1. Install groc: `npm install groc`

-2. Run make
-`make doc`
+2. Run make: `make doc`

 # Run test

-To run tests in node.js, you will need to install mocha and chai first:
+1. To run tests in node.js, you will need to install mocha and chai first:
 `npm install chai chai-spies mocha`

-And then simply hit:
+2. And then simply hit: `make test`
-`make test`